Bundy-Mundi/Bundy-Mundi/README.md

 </a>

 ## 📚 Currently Focusing On
-- 🙄 I'm currently learning Go & PHP (for free-lancing)
+- 🙄 I'm currently learning Go
 - 😏 I'm interested in python data analyzing libraries such as numpy, pandas, and selenium.
 - 😎 I want to have a good handle in C++ and linux for cyber security.
-- 😥 I'm currently working on discrete math & calculus 3.
 - 😆 I'm currently looking for good internship opportunities.